Give 'em Hell, Harry!: Title origin

 The title comes from an incident that took place during the 1948 presidential election campaign.
 In Bremerton, Washington, Truman delivered a speech attacking the Republicans.
 During the speech, a supporter yelled out, "Give 'em Hell, Harry!"
 Truman replied, "I don't give them Hell.
 I just tell the truth about them, and they think it's Hell."
 Subsequently, "Give 'em Hell, Harry!" became a lifetime slogan for Truman supporters.

 History

 The play previewed in Hershey, Pennsylvania, followed by its official opening at Ford's Theatre in Washington, D. C. Its April 17, 1975, premiere was hosted by Truman's daughter Margaret, and attended by President Gerald Ford.
 The play then went on to a six-city tour, during which it was videotaped for film on the stage of the Moore Theatre in Seattle, using a live editing process called Theatrovision.
 It was also recorded and released by United Artists Records.

 Although the play has been regularly revived, it did not make its New York debut until July 2008 at St. Luke's Theatre.
+Clifton Truman Daniel portrayed his grandfather in the title role in several performances in 2023.